Bruce Heyman: Career

 In 1980, Heyman worked as a Chicago-based investment banker for Goldman Sachs.
 From 1985 to 1999, Heyman served as a Vice President of Goldman Sachs.
-From 1999 to 2014, he served as a managing director of private wealth management at Goldman Sachs.
+From 1999 to 2014, he served as a managing director of private wealth management at Goldman Sachs, and as a Goldman partner from 2004 until his 2014 appointment as a US ambassador.

-Prior to becoming Ambassador, Heyman served as a board member for the Chicago Council on Global Affairs and the Northwestern Memorial Hospital Foundation.
+Prior to this appointment, Heyman served as a board member for the Chicago Council on Global Affairs and the Northwestern Memorial Hospital Foundation.
 He also served as an advisor to the Fix the Debt CEO Council of the Committee for a Responsible Federal Budget.
 He has been a member of The Economic Club of Chicago, The Executives' Club of Chicago, and the Facing History and Ourselves Chicago Advisory Board.

-Heyman and his wife hosted an Obama fundraiser in 2007 in their home.
-In 2012, the Heymans both served on Obama’s National Finance Committee, and together they collected and contributed $1.7 million to his reelection bid.

-On September 19, 2013, President Barack Obama nominated Heyman to be the U.S. Ambassador to Canada.
+On September 19, 2013, President Barack Obama nominated Heyman, who had been a major fundraiser for his two presidential campaigns, to be the U.S. Ambassador to Canada.
 Heyman was confirmed by the U.S. Senate on March 12, 2014.
 He replaced Ambassador David Jacobson.
-As the U.S. Ambassador to Canada, Heyman became a member of the Fulbright Canada Board of Directors.
+As the U.S. ambassador to Canada, Heyman became a member of the Fulbright Canada Board of Directors.
 In 2014 and 2016, Heyman was named one of the Top 50 Most Powerful Business People by Canadian Business.

 In 2015, Heyman gave the keynote address at Niagara University's commencement ceremony.
 At the ceremony, Heyman was presented an honorary Doctor of Humane Letters.

-In January 2017, he announced that he was stepping down as the U.S. Ambassador to Canada.
+In January 2017, he announced that he was stepping down as the U.S. ambassador to Canada.
 He was replaced by Ambassador Kelly Craft.

+During the Presidency of Donald Trump, Heyman and his wife Vicki co-authored The Art of Diplomacy: Strengthening the Canada-U.S. Relationship in Times of Uncertainty, published in 2019.
+The book describes the Heymans' experiences liaising as ambassador and as American cultural envoy, respectively, with the Canadian administrations of Stephen Harper and Justin Trudeau under the Obama administration's approach to foreign diplomacy.

+In 2019, Heyman was appointed co-chairman of the advisory board to the Canada Institute at the Wilson Center in Washington, DC.

+In 2024, Heyman accepted the position of CEO at Power Sustainable, an asset management subsidiary of Power Corporation focused on North American renewable energy projects, after serving as an advisor to board chairman and outgoing CEO Olivier Desmarais for three years.